-It was L street Tavern where the gang would spend evenings having beer and where Will introduced Skylar to his friends.
+L street Tavern was the place where the gang spent evenings having beer and where Will introduced Skylar to his friends.

 What did I expect to find there?
-A ton of tourists trying to get the table where Will and his friends sat in the movie, ok drinks and staff bored with people taking selfies.
+A ton of tourists trying to get the table where Will and his friends sat in the movie, ok drinks, and staff bored with people taking selfies.
 What did I actually find there?
-A true neighborhood bar with locals sipping beer at the counter, amazing cocktails and the sweetest bartender I have ever met who not only said “Take as many pictures as you like” when we walked in but also made us delicious custom drinks.
+A true neighborhood bar with locals sipping beer at the counter, damn good cocktails, and the sweetest bartender I’ve ever met.

-The place has been renovated since the movie was shot here but it still has that same spirit of a simple neighborhood pub.
-We did get the table where Will and his friends had pints of beer: it has pictures and quotes from the movie.
+The place has been renovated in the years after the movie came out, but it still has the same spirit of a simple neighborhood pub.
+We did get the table where Will and his friends had pints of beer.
+It’s easily recognized by the pictures and quotes pasted all over it.

 After a few rounds of these magic-green cocktails featuring midori and pineapple juice I could very vividly imagine Matt Damon and Ben Affleck sitting on the same chairs as us some 20 years ago.

 Add to that a visit to MIT campus, a stroll through Boston Public Garden (the bench on which Will and Sean had a talk is still there), and then go home and watch the movie.
 I promise, it will be a whole new experience.

 Woody’s L Street Tavern – 658 E 8th St, Boston, MA

 Hours: Mon – Sun: 12 PM – 1 AM